TehMuffinMoo/ibPS/docs/NIOS/Tools/Convert-RecordsToBloxOne.md

 The results type to return.
 This can be Object, CSV or JSON.
 Object/JSON are convenience features only.
-CSV is currently the only output that is supported by BloxOne Data Import.
+CSV is currently the only output that is supported by Universal DDI Data Import.

 ```yaml
 Type: String